Cheap Life Insurance | Tips + 5 Best Providers

 In these cases, most people accept higher premiums rather than changing their professions and hobbies.

-Better to find insurance to fit your life than to change your life to fit an insurance policy.
+It is better to find insurance to fit your life than to change your life to fit an insurance policy.

 Are Premiums and/or Benefits Guaranteed?

-Check to make sure that the benefit amount and/or the premium amount is guaranteed from year to year – and if they are not, find out how much they will vary.
+Check to ensure that the benefit amount and/or the premium amount is guaranteed from year to year – and if they are not, find out how much they will vary.
 If the premium increases by a large percentage over time, it could actually end up costing you more in the long run.

 Charges and Fees